lukaspfisterch/dbl-voting-registry/README.md

 - `src/dbl_voting_registry/`: Domain logic and event definitions
 - `tests/`: Verification of invariants (auditability, determinism)
 - `demo.py`: End-to-end execution example

+## Why ingress is separate
+Ingress (dbl-ingress) is the mandatory boundary gate.
+It performs strict validation and freezing only.
+Domain logic consumes AdmissionRecord data and must not accept raw input dictionaries directly.

 > Non-goal: This project does not address policy quality, correctness, or distributed consensus.
 It demonstrates structural determinism and auditability only.